 We will confirm arrangements at Newcastle this year in due course.
-In the past we have provided fresh fruit at serving points at the RGS-IBG all day.
-You will notice that biscuits served at the conference are in individually wrapped servings.
+In the past we have provided fresh fruit at serving points all day, while biscuits were served in individually wrapped servings.
 This is for a number of reasons:

 To avoid cross-contamination with allergens.

-To reduce waste (perhaps counter-intuitively) – any uneaten biscuits from a platter of unwrapped biscuits would need to be discarded after that serving, whereas wrapped biscuits can be kept and put out at the next serving
+To reduce waste (perhaps counter-intuitively) – any uneaten biscuits from a platter of unwrapped biscuits have to be discarded after that serving, whereas wrapped biscuits can be kept and put out at the next serving

 Hygiene - so that unwrapped biscuits are not potentially handled by multiple people before you eat them